Sadet-Cloud/documentation/content/developer/tutorials/server_framework_101/02_lay_the_foundations.rst

 ==============================

 In this chapter, we'll focus on the fundamental building blocks of Odoo's data structure: models, fields, and records.
-Together, they form the foundations upon which we'll build our real estate application.
+We'll use them together to lay the foundations of our real estate application.

+.. _tutorials/server_framework_101/install_app:

 Install the app
 ===============